zplug/zplug/README.md

 # after executing compinit command and sourcing other plugins
 zplug "zsh-users/zsh-syntax-highlighting", nice:10

+# Can manage local plugins
+zplug "~/.zsh", from:local
+# A relative path is resolved with respect to the $ZPLUG_HOME
+zplug "repos/robbyrussell/oh-my-zsh/custom/plugins/my-plugin", from:local

 # Install plugins if there are plugins that have not been installed
 if ! zplug check --verbose; then
     printf "Install? [y/N]: "